jakedex/notes/hci.md

 * All (most? aside from moveit/gazebo?)
 ROS navigation commands are sent either in the form of individual messages of type joint\_trajectory (joint name, coordinates), or actionlib through geometry\_msg types (need to read up on actionlib)
 * Currently looking into actionlib, joint\_trajectory, and trajectory filters

+### 2/22/16 week
+* Can send basic Twist messages but they're all relative to the current position *

 ### Misc
 * figure out how to implement
    * add on filter to pose\_controller? - not general